cottonmalone/dudu-bot/README.md

 **Credit:**

-Used some algorithms publicly available by Admiral-Fish.

-Rafa10 for getting the get heap function to work.

-mdbell for noexes and KrankRival for the noexes sysmodule.
+Used algorithms and documentation from various Pokemon hackers such as Admiral-Fish and zaksabeast

+olliz0r for the sys-botbase sysmodule

 **Prerequisites:**

-The ability to connect to your switch requires a hacked switch and noexes installed.
-You can download noexes [here](https://github.com/KranKRival/Noexes/releases/tag/1.2)
+The ability to connect to your switch requires a hacked switch and stable internet connection and sys-botbase installed.
+You can download sys-botbase [here](https://github.com/olliz0r/sys-botbase)

 Please use by installing python3.